ChiragRai31/diagramflow/README.md

 - [Learn Next.js](https://nextjs.org/learn-pages-router) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+# Deployment

+## Deploy on Render
+1. Push your code to GitHub.
+2. Log in to Render, create a new Web Service, and select your repository.
+3. Configure:
+    - Build Command: npm install && npm run build
+    - Start Command: npm start (assuming your package.json has "start": "next start")
+4. Render will build and deploy your project, giving you a live URL.

 ## Deploy on Vercel